-The sales of pedigree stock at Mr Talbot Crose's place in Kerry, and at Modreeny, where the te Mr Whitfield's herd was dispersed, showed ays Piccadilly) a decided improvement in the arket for such goods, though no fancy prices DEATH OF MR JOHN R. TINSLY, J.P.
+The sales of pedigree stock at Mr Talbot Crose's place in Kerry, and at Modreeny, where the te Mr Whitfield's herd was dispersed, showed ays Piccadilly) a decided improvement in the arket for such goods, though no fancy prices

-We regret to record the death of Mr John R. Tinaly, J.P. which took place at his residence, Castleville, Newcastle, on Tuesday last, in the 77th year of his age.
-Mr Tinsly had been in failing health for a considerable time back, and his death was therefore not unexpected, but the sad event is deeply lamented by all who knew him, either as a business man or a private citizen.
+DEATH OF MR JOHN R. TINSLY, J.P.
+We regret to record the death of Mr John R. Tinaly, I.P. which took place at his residence, Castleville, Newcastle, on Tuesday last, in the 77th year of bis age.
+Mr Tinaly had been in failing health for a considerable time back, and his death was therefore not unexpected, but the sad event is deeply lamented by all who knew him, size event is deeply immented by all who knew him, either as a business man or a private citizen.
 In all affairs through life he was conspicuous for his enterprising spirit, his ability in commercial undertakings, and his courtesy to all with whom he came in contact.
-He was the owner of the extensive salt, fish and oil stores in Cornwallis street and William street, and did a very large husiness in these departments importing cargoes direct to the city.
+He was the owner of the extensive salt, fish and oil stores in Cornwallis street and William street, and did a very large business in these denartments importing cargos. husiness in these departments, importing cargoes direct to the city.
 Up to five 'years ago he was largely identified with public life.
-He was almost the oldest member of the Chamber of Commerce, having been connected with t for 40 years, and a member of the Harbour Hoard from 1864 to 1888."
-In the Corporation too he spent many years, both as a Town Councillor and Alderman, and in 1865, at a very trying time for the city, he filled the position of Chief himself Magistrate with dignity to himself and with advantage to the citizens.
-The following interesting record of his year of office appears on his link in the Mayor's chain:- "1865-Alderman John R. Tinsfy.-General Election Russell and Gavin re-elected.
-Distress amongst the working classes, and outdoor relief, demand; £3,000 expended on Sewerage. £3,000 obtained for Corkanree Imbankment, and work began.
+He was almost the oldest member of the Chamber of Commerce, having been connected with it for 40 years, and a member of the Harbour Board from 1864 to 1888.
+In the Corporation too he spent many years, both as a Town Councillor and Alderman, years, both as a Town Councillor and Alderman, and in 1865, at a very trying time for the city, he filled the position of Chief Magistrate with dignity to himself and with advantage to the citizens.
+The following interesting record of his year of office appears on his link in the Mayor's chain:

+1865-Alderman John R. Tinsly, General Election Russell and Gavin re-elected.
+Distress amongst the working classes, and outdoor relief demand; £3,000 expended on Sewersge. £3,000 obtained for Corkanree Embankment, and work hearn. £5,000 expended on the City work began.
 25,000 expended on the City.
-Gaol.
-Ancient Treaty, Stone raised on Pedestal.
-Jubilco Fountain erected in St John's Parish.
+(Racl.
+Ancient Treaty Stone aised on Pedestal.
+Jubilce Fountain erected in St John's Parish.
 Tait Testimonial Tower commenced."
-Mr Tinsly was agent for the old Water Works Company for was agent for the old water works Company for some years previously, and up to the time of the purchase of the undertaking by the Corporation.
+Mr Tinsly was agent for the old Water Works Company for some years previously, and up to the time of the purchase of the undertaking by the Corporation.
 With maritime affairs he had a good deal to say, being at one time or the other Vice Consul for various nations.
-He was a magistrate for the city tof Limerick, and altegether was one of the most representative of our public men. was a Liberal in politics.
+He was a magistrate for the city tof Limerick, and alterether was one of the most representative of our public men.
+He was a Liberal in politics.